SunsetFi/suntime-js/docs/docs/03-type-coercion.md

 ```

 :::note
 Type coercion is provided for convienence with low-security use cases.
-The preferred method of dealign with types is to use the [StaticJsValue](./06-types.md) directly.
+The preferred method of dealign with types is to use the [StaticJs Type System](./06-types.md) directly.
 :::

 ## Host to Sandbox